Table of Contents

 What is an order tag?

-Order tags are customized labels that are created to distinguish different sets of rules and criteria based on what’s included in a single order.
+Order tags are customised labels that are created to distinguish different sets of rules and criteria based on what’s included in a single order.
 Some examples of different types of order tags include: high priority, fragile, backorder, requires insurance, or fraud risk.

-How do I organize my online orders?
+How do I organise my online orders?

-You can easily organize online orders by creating customized labels based on certain criteria or rules.
+You can easily organise online orders by creating customised labels based on certain criteria or rules.
 For instance, if you want to call out orders that contain fragile items, then you can create a label for fragile orders.
 That way, when orders are ready to be packed and shipped, you can choose to prepare all fragile orders at once as they will require extra attention during the packing process.

 How do you create an order tag in ShipStation?

-ShipStation makes it easy to create colored indicators, known as order tags, for more efficient order management.
+ShipStation makes it easy to create coloured indicators, known as order tags, for more efficient order management.
 There is no limit to the number of tags you use and they can be used in different combinations to streamline the shipping process.
 For a comprehensive guide how to create order tags in ShipStation, click here.